 1 hour from Plymouth | £10.40 Off-Peak Day Return

 Paignton is nestled between Torquay and Brixham on the English Riviera, and boasts award-winning sandy beaches, a Victorian pier and a must-visit zoo.
 Right next to the station you can enjoy a steam train journey to Kingswear (and then a connecting ferry to Dartmouth) with the Dartmouth Steam Railway.

 Get some great views as the train snakes alongside the estuary to Looe.
-Soak up the atmosphere of the town and harbour, grab an award-winning pasty, head to the beach (can get busy so come early) or take a coastal walk all the way to Polperro (buses available too).
+Soak up the atmosphere of the town and harbour, grab an award-winning pasty, head to the beach or take a coastal walk all the way to Polperro (buses available too).

 Arrive at Newquay station right in the heart of the town.
 You’ll be on Great Western Beach, named after the railway, in minutes.
 If you visit at low tide it joins with nearby Towan Beach, home to the Blue Reef Aquarium, creating a large expanse of golden sand.

 Under 5s travel free on the train, and 5-15 year-olds are half price.
 Dogs are allowed on board (on a lead, up to two dogs per person).

 Remember to plan ahead – face coverings must be worn on public transport and in indoor spaces at stations unless you are exempt.